ViveSoftware/ViveTrackerExperiencePrototype/readme.md

-# ViveShare Prototypes
+# Vive Tracker Experience Prototypes
 Copyright (c) 2017, HTC Corporation.
 All rights reserved.

 ## Introduction:

-- In this project, we provide serveral prototypes demonstrating "ViveShare" experience, which is a kind of shared experience between Vive Player and co-located audience.
-The audience can be mere viewers, or can actively collaborate/interact with Vive player.
+- In this project, we provide serveral prototypes demonstrating different experiences using Vive Trackers.

-- We encourage developers to create such "shared" experience, which can transform passive audience into active participants of VR universe.
+- Some experiences in this project provide a "shared" experience between Vive Player and co-located audience, which can transform passive audience into active participants of VR universe.

+- Experience list:

+  1. Model Viewer: "Shared" experience.
+     Vive Player control (drag, throw) a 3D model using Vive controllers, and the audience can view the 3D model through smartphone screen with tracker mounted.

+  2. Simple Shooter: "Shared" experience.
+     Each audience hold a smartphone with tracker mounted.
+In limited time, the Vive player and mobile players shoot each other with virtual bullet to gain score.

 ## Hardware requirements:

-For a "ViveShare" experience, you need the following hardware:
+To run the experiences in this project, you need the following hardware:

  - Vive
+ - at least 1 Vive Tracker

+To run the shared experiences, you need these addutional hardware:

- - Smartphone (in these prototypes we support Android 6.0 or above)
+ - Smartphone (Android 6.0 or above)
- - One Vive tracker per smartphone
+ - One Vive tracker per smartphone; trackers should be mounted on smartphones
-   (for ver 1.0.0, we only support 1 mobile player; multiplayer support is planned)
- - Wireless LAN environment for your PC and smartphones
+ - Wireless LAN environment for PC and smartphones

 ## How to run pre-build examples

-1. Bind trackers to certain TrackerRole (see Vive Input Utility documentation)
+For non-shared experience, just run the executable.

+For shared experiences, follow these steps:
-2. Install the APK file to your smartphones
+1. Install the APK files to your smartphones
-3. Make sure all smartphones can connect to the PC hosting Vive via Wireless LAN (you can get diagnostic tools from Google Play store)
+2. Make sure all smartphones can connect to the PC hosting Vive via Wireless LAN (you can get diagnostic tools from Google Play store)
-4. Enjoy the ViveShare experience!
+3. Run the executable on PC, and enjoy the experience!

+Optionally, you can bind the trackers to certain TrackerRole, so the the tracker assigned as 1st will always be marked as tracker1 (see Vive Input Utility documentation for more details).

 ## Software Requirements: